LonerHermitNEET/Matthew/Matthew.md

 He had to go all the way and throw everything into this new era.

-A fortunate thing was that he wasn't limited to higher-level activities due to the authorities' decision to promote him to a higher rank.
-When it came to ranks, even if Sophia had been rank 660 at one point, she wasn't exactly strong.
+A fortunate thing was that he wasn't limited to distant strategic activities due to the authorities' decision to promote him to a higher rank where the playing ground was more immediate and face-to-face with monsters that could match him in a fist fight.

+When it came to ranks, though Sophia had been rank 660 at one point, she wasn't exactly strong.
 The ranks were very top-heavy, so anybody past rank 100 was incredibly powerful relative to those above rank 100.
 And ranking up could be done by relying exclusively on a singular approach—a one-trick pony—which didn't exactly translate to actual on-site combat competence.

 So he was being placed among the higher ranks, which was why he was a part of an "official" group now unlike before, one whose members were broadcasted at the board in the adventerer guild, including him.
 He was now officially an "Adventurer."